 - Preheat oven to 350˚F and line 2 sheet pans with parchment paper.

-- In a mixing bowl whisk together flour, rapadura, baking soda, dried ginger, and cinnamon.
+- In a mixing bowl whisk together flour, sugars, baking soda, dried ginger, and cinnamon.

-- Add wet to dry and use a rubber spatula to incorporate mixture evenly.
+- Add the wet mixture to the dry mixture and use a rubber spatula to incorporate mixture evenly.

 - Scoop out rounded spoonfuls of the dough and roll them into balls with your hands.
-Sprinkle rapadura over the top of each ball.
+Roll each cookie in turbinado sugar.

-- Bake at 350˚F for 15 minutes-cookies will still have some chew, or up to 20 minutes for a crisp snappy cookie.
+- Bake at 350˚F for 15 minutes for chewy cookies, or up to 20 minutes for crisp snappy cookies.

 test